 It is the basic concept of the Two-Phase Locking technique.
 It provides all locks on required data items are first acquired before any of the locks are released.

-In the Conservative Two-Phase Locking technique, a transaction locks all the required data items before a transaction is being executed.
-If any data item it needs can’t be locked, the transaction does not lock any item instead it waits until all the items required are available for locking that is called a Deadlock-free mechanism.
+In the Conservative Two-Phase Locking technique, a transaction locks all the required data items before a transaction is executed.
+If any data item needs can’t be locked, the transaction does not lock any item instead it waits until all the items required are available for locking which is called a Deadlock-free mechanism.

 In the Strict Two-Phase Locking technique, a transaction doesn’t release any of its exclusive locks until it commits or aborts.
 No other transaction can read or write a data item commits or aborts.